 After selecting your tracks, they will begin uploading.
 You can keep track of their progress using the progress meters.

-After the upload has complete, the tracks will appear in your Media section.
+After the upload has completed, the tracks will appear in your Media section.
 Watch the video below to learn a bit more about the Media section.
 This covers uploading via FTP for the first half of the video, also explained below.

 Launch FileZilla and enter your FTP Information in the fields near the top of the window.
+Example details:

 Port: Ignore this field